-Keep in mind that getting your cat and dog to bond and get along is a slow process and move accordingly.
-Particularly if it’s your cat’s first time around a dog or vice versa, you want to give ample time for them to get used to the other.
-Not giving your pets the appropriate amount of time to become accustomed to each other can lead to one or both of your animals being hurt or them never getting along.
+Keep in mind that getting your cat and dog to bond and get along is a slow process.
+If it’s your cat’s first time around a dog or vice versa, you want to give ample time for them to get used to the other.
+Not giving your pets the appropriate amount of time to become accustomed to each other can lead to one or both of your animals being hurt or never getting along.

 8. Consider Your Animal’s Personality

-Many are under the assumption that certain cat and dog breeds get along better than other ones, but that isn’t really true.
+Many are under the assumption that some cat and dog breeds get along better than others, but that isn’t true.
 What’s more important is that your cat and dog’s personalities mesh well together.
-If you own a cat that is reserved and loves to lounge about, it likely won’t enjoy having a rambunctious pup around.
+If you own a cat that is reserved and loves to lounge about, they won’t enjoy having a rambunctious pup around.

-If you own a dog on the more aggressive side, it won’t do well with a cat that is skittish.
-Pairing your pets based on how active they are and what their personalities are like will help immensely in the long run.
+If you own a dog on the more aggressive side, they won’t do well with a skittish cat.
+Pairing your pets based on how active they are and their personalities will help immensely in the long run.

 9. Make Sure to Exercise Your Dog

-It can be difficult to exercise your dog the amount they need each day, what with jobs, school, and more going on.
-But if your dog doesn’t release enough of its energy, they are more likely to go after your cat.
-Exercising or playing with your dog can also help them control their prey drive or herding instincts, as they’ll be getting the urge to do these things out during activity.
+It can be difficult to exercise your dog, but if they don’t release enough energy, they are more likely to go after your cat.
+Exercising or playing with your dog can also help them control their prey drive or herding instincts.
 The more exercise and play your pup gets, the more it should help them be less tempted to go after the kitty.

 10. Raise Animals Together

 It’s almost always the case that when you start teaching animals how to behave and socialize at a young age, the better off they’ll be.
-So, if you’re able to, why not adopt a puppy and a kitten and raise them together?
-Not only can you socialize them early, but animals raised together often have an easier time building a friendship.
+So, if you can, why not adopt a puppy and a kitten and raise them together?
+Not only can you socialize them early, but animals raised together often have an easier time building friendships.

 Featured Image Credit: New Africa, Shutterstock